Create to connect

 COVID-19 presented sudden and unexpected challenges that many of us have never had to navigate before.
 Scary times often make us want to retreat but our recent data shows that when we create it can be an opening up for connection and can significantly improve our mental health and wellbeing.
 We have been working to support our growing community with these programmes, designed to keep us connected, curious and creative in uncertain times.

-Throughout May 2020, we ran ‘Create To Connect’ in partnership with 30 organisations across the country.
-Read all about the co-creation of the project, our distributed facilitation model and the way in which the the 64 Million Artists online community reaches and engages others offline, in our case study below.
+Throughout May 2020, we ran ‘Create To Connect’ in partnership with 30 UK-based organisations.
+Read all about the co-creation of the project, our distributed facilitation model and the way in which the 64 Million Artists online community reaches and engages others offline in our case study below.